Doesn't Man's Best Friend Deserve More than Life on a Chain?

 Behavior Tips

-When your dog jumps on you, back away or turn away.
+• Jumping: When your dog jumps on you, quickly bring your knee up and turn away.
 Don’t say anything or look her in the eye.
-Do this every time she jumps.
-Your dog wants your attention.
-Only give your dog attention when all four feet are on the floor.
+Your dog wants your attention and will take negative attention as well as positive.
+Only give your dog attention when all four feet are on the floor, or preferably when she is sitting.

 [top]